iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ## Bugs/Issues

-Please feel free to create issues for bugs and general issues you come across whilst using the Intel® Nervana AI / Colfax TASS Trainer example.
-You may also use the issues area to ask for general help whilst using the IoT JumpWay Intel® Examples in your IoT projects.
+Please feel free to create issues for bugs and general issues you come across whilst using this or any other Intel related IoT JumpWay issues.
+You may also use the issues area to ask for general help whilst using the IoT JumpWay in your IoT projects.

 ## Contributors